OceanSky-Technologies/ulog_analyzer/README.md

 # ulog_analyzer

-This repo provides tooling to visualize and analyze ulog files.
+This repo provides additional tooling to visualize and analyze ulog files that extends https://logs.px4.io/.

-Ulog is the default log file format used by PX4.
+Ulog is the log file format used by PX4.
 For infos see [this page](https://docs.px4.io/main/en/dev_log/ulog_file_format.html).

 ## Usage